security-alliance/frameworks/src/intro/what-is-it.md

-# What is it
+# What Is It

-A collection of best practices, written in an abstract or general fashion, for you to apply them regardless the technology.
+This resource is a collection of best practices written in an abstract or general fashion to be applicable regardless of the specific technology.
+It serves as a comprehensive guide to help you secure various aspects of your Web3 projects and build resilience against potential threats.

-If not, you can consider it a sort of large guide to start securing everything you have and be resilient with lesser chances of getting rekt.

-This is the result of the incentive to centralize existing information, so you probably won't see many novelistic features to it, but it will likely be the first time you see all of them together.

-Expect security-related topics, from simpler ones to more complex ones.
-Most recent attacks focus on ignorance.
-The stakes are too high, and even having all the knowledge in the world won't help us prevent things like the xz backdoor.
+This guide aims to centralize existing information, so you might not see novel features but rather a well-organized compilation of security-related topics, from simpler ones to more complex ones.
+The goal is to provide a comprehensive resource that brings together diverse security insights and practices into one accessible place.

-We hope this resource helps you take your current knowledge to another level.
+We hope this resource will alow your security consciousness and knowledge to expand.

-May your security consciousness expand.